openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression ('?.' | typeArguments)? (arguments| arguments? block) ;

-The syntax form which has a block associated with the function call is a special form called trailing lambda call and described here (see :ref:`Trailing Lambda`).
+The special syntactic form which has a block associated with the function call is called *trailing lambda call*.
+It is described in detain in :ref:`Trailing Lambda`.

 A compile-time error occurs if:

--  The *typeArguments* clause is present, and any of type arguments are wildcards (see :ref:`Type Arguments`).
+-  The *typeArguments* clause is present, and any of the type arguments are wildcards (see :ref:`Type Arguments`).
 -  The *expression* type is different from the function type.
 -  The *expression* type is nullish but no '?.' (see :ref:`Chaining Operator`)